Vehicle Industry Registration Procedures Manual

 Note: Four-wheel all-terrain vehicles (Example: Kawasaki Mules, Polaris 4W side- by-side) cannot be registered for on-highway use (auto or commercial).

-• Official brake and light certificates.
+• Official brake and light certificates or electronic Vehicle Safety Systems Inspection (VSSI) certificates.

 • A weight certificate for a commercial vehicle.